MicrosoftLearning/MS-4012-Microsoft-Copilot-Web-Based-Interactive-Experience-for-Executives/Instructions/Demos/1-microsoft-copilot-web.md

 1. Switch to a new browser session logged into a personal account.

-> [!NOTE]
-> You will need to use a personal account for this step.
+> **NOTE:** You will need to use a personal account for this step.
 Work accounts will not work.

 1. In the top right hand corner, select **Plugins**.